Chapter Five XII

 Susan, “The days of breaks from the internet are almost extinct.”

 “People expect it.
 Jan says guests are more relaxed being able to tap into business matters than the tension of being out of touch.
 I know it’s popular to talk about going offline, it sounds good until you do it.
 Apart from Chloe’s page, we don’t use it to socially network, it’s not like we spend time updating our Facebook friends, or sending tweets.
-I have a Google + page that I make a comment on sometimes, read a few posts.
 I had a Facebook page I seldom used, I just wanted to see how it works.
 I shut it down.”

 Susan, “I never did any of those, my social network is with the people on our family site.”